Skip to Main Content

 • Sponsors: Mercer University School of Law and the American Bar Association Commission on Disability Rights

-• Topics: "The submission may address any aspect of disability law, theory, or practice the contestant chooses.
+• Topic description in 2025 Competition: "The submission may address any aspect of disability law, theory, or practice the contestant chooses.
 Other permissible topics include issues arising under any of the following statutes: Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; Age Discrimination in Employment Act; Family and Medical Leave Act; or any state statutes or municipal ordinances prohibiting discrimination on the basis of sexual orientation."